ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - Look, if you had one shot, or one opportunity, to seize everything you ever wanted, in one moment, would you capture it, or just let it slip?<br>—Marshall Bruce Mathers III

 - Countries who have more liberty are capitalistic countries.
-Countries who have less liberty are communists countries.<br>—[@Verdahundo](https://twitter.com/Verdahundo/status/1518965196483665920)
+Countries who have less liberty are communists countries.<br>—Verdahundo, Twitter

 - Technological change which permits the most talented to lever their talent to larger audience is the key to understanding why they get so much of the take.<br>—Glenn Loury